 Review by other authorised ethics committees

-It is a requirement of the NREEC that the Declaration of Prior Review (available below) regarding previous consideration of the submission by other committees be signed and returned with the submission.
-(NEAF 2.1 item 4.1.2)
+It is a requirement of the NREEC that any previous consideration of the submission by other committees is declared in HREA Q1.13.

 In order to expedite this process for clinical trials, it is strongly recommended that the applicants submit to the NREEC only after any other authorised ethics committees to which the applicant intends to apply have given a final decision.
 For clinical trials it is requested that copies of the outcome of Scientific Assessment Reviews completed by other institutions be included with the application, or the applicant consents to an independent scientific assessment conducted on behalf of the NREEC the cost of which will be met by the applicant.

 Monitoring of projects